Aryan140306/system-design/README.md

 SYSTEM DESIGN

+System design is the process of defining the architecture, components, modules, interfaces, and data for a system to satisfy specified requirements.
+It’s basically how you plan and organize a complex system to work efficiently and reliably.

 In system dsign we will be learning about RESOURSE avablities,how their resources work together and utilization and trades off.